Bulk versus surface: Nonuniversal partitioning of the topological magnetoelectric effect: Anomalous Landau levels

-where $\Omega=A (z_{2N-1}-z_{0})$ is the volume of the sample, $A$ is the film cross sectional area and we have noted that only negative energy states are occupied at neutrality.
+where $\Omega=A (z_{2N-1}-z_{0})$ is the volume of the finite sample, $A$ is the film cross sectional area and we have noted that only negative energy states are occupied at neutrality.
 Here the $\Psi_{E}(\br)$ are real-space energy eigenfunctions that have support only within the sample.
-Taking account of the Landau level degeneracy $A/(2\pi l_B^2)$ we obtain
+Taking account of the LL degeneracy $A/(2\pi l_B^2)$, we obtain

 The factor in round brackets is the areal electronic charge density on surface $i$ and $d$ is the thickness of the unit cell for each layer.